 Students may earn up to one-third of their total credits required for graduation in a combination of all forms of experiential learning (portfolio, challenge, CLEP credit, AP credit, Credit for prerequisites not taken, ACE Guide credit, etc.) No more than one quarter may be earned in portfolio credit.
 Credits earned through any form of experiential learning will not count toward the graduation residency requirement.

 In compliance with Section 504 of the Rehabilitation Act of 1973, Boise State University provides accessibility to academic programs to the greatest extent possible.
 If students have access needs that may require special accommodations, please call the Disability Resource Center office 426-1583, or TTY# (208) 426-1454.
 Call at least two weeks in advance to ensure that access needs can be met.

 Advanced Placement Exams are administered primarily in the high schools.
 They are usually culminating exams for high school students enrolled in honors courses.
 Students must score a 3, 4, or 5 on the exam to receive college-level credit.
 Listed below are the specific departmental credits available at Boise State for acceptable AP exam scores.
-Credit for AP exams will be recorded on the BSU transcript, with a grade of “Pass,” when the student is currently enrolled at Boise State University.
+Credit for AP exams will be recorded on the Boise State transcript, with a grade of “Pass,” after the 10th day of the student’s first term enrolled at Boise State University.
 AP exams cannot be used to repeat a class already completed.

 Advanced Placement Examinations